ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 ### Vaerenth (Andi)
 - **🤝 Diplomatic Engagement**: Participating in political negotiations with local factions
 - **🧙 Magical Caution**: Careful not to trigger xenophobic reactions with spell use
+- **🏛️ SPIRE PROTECTION THEORY**: Suggests the Unbroken Spire itself may help prevent corruption
+- **🗂️ MISSION DISCLOSURE**: Reveals party was tasked by the Chainlord to find sphere artifact as payment for chasm journey

 ### Augustus (Mike)
 - **⚔️ Tactical Assessment**: Evaluating the political and security situation
 - **🛡️ Party Protection**: Maintaining security awareness in hostile territory
+- **🏛️ UNDERGROUND CORRUPTION THEORY**: Side conversation with Vaerenth pondering if being underground prevents corruption
+- **🤔 ENVIRONMENTAL HYPOTHESIS**: Wondering if physical location affects corruption exposure

 ### Aster (Luie)
 - **🌿 Adapting to Underground**: Druid navigating artificial cavern environment
 - **🔄 Party Integration**: Continuing character development after Level 2 advancement
+- **❓ UNCERTAIN OBJECTIVES**: When questioned by Zafir, admits uncertainty about why party is here
+- **🔍 RESOURCE SEEKING**: Mentions the party is "looking for resources" as general mission explanation

 ## 🌍 World & Story